 Engines are under full load on the double crossings.

-Heavy thick 'bunker' oil is used at some
+Heavy thick 'bunker' oil is used with some

 At sea, power is generated from two shaft generators, operating at 1,200 RPM